RESTful-Drupal/restful/README.md

 ## Difference between other modules (e.g. RestWs and Services Entity)

 * Restful module requires explicitly declaring the exposed API.
-When enabling the module nothing will happen until the implementing developer will declare the it
+When enabling the module nothing will happen until the implementing developer will declare it
 * Instead of exposing resources by entity type (e.g. node, taxonomy term), Restful cares about bundles.
 So for example you may expose the ``Article`` content type, but not the ``Page`` content type